expo/expo/docs/versions/v13.0.0/guides/debugging.md

 ## Debugging Javascript

-You can debug Exponent apps using the Chrome debugger tools.
+You can debug Expo apps using the Chrome debugger tools.
 Rather than running your app's JavaScript on your phone, it will instead run it inside of a webworker in Chrome.
 You can then set breakpoints, inspect variables, execute code, etc, as you would when debugging a web app.

 -   To ensure the best debugging experience, first change your host type in XDE to `LAN` or `localhost`.
 If you use `Tunnel` with debugging enabled, you are likely to experience so much latency that your app is unusable.
 While here, also ensure that `Development Mode` is checked.